feldera/feldera/docs/docs/guides/rust.md

-# Writing Feldera programs in Rust
+# Using the DBSP Rust API

 TODO